realgo/tarzan/README.md

 Requirements
 ------------

+   * Python 2.7, largely for a pycrypto that supports AES and PBKDF.

-   * python and python-crypto packages.
+   * python and python-crypto packages on Debian/Ubuntu.

    * tar